Brambly Hedge

 Brambly Hedge is a series of illustrated children's books by Jill Barklem, recounting the adventures of a community of mice who live together in the tranquil surroundings of the English countryside.
 The writer described Brambly Hedge as a loving and caring society.
 The tales involve conflict resolution within nature or exploration, and/or the adventures of working together to achieve a common goal.
 There are no unkind characters or predators.

 The books, whose first titles were published in 1980, are written and illustrated by Barklem.
 The first four books follow the seasonal pattern of Spring, Summer, Autumn, and Winter.
-Her later four books follow the mice' various adventures and activities.
+Her later four books follow the mice's various adventures and activities.

 Works

-The four seasons were originally released as individual volumes in a miniature format (17.6x14.6 cm / 5.7x6.9 in).
-The next two, The Secret Staircase and The High Hills, were published as full-sized books (24x19.5 cm / 7.6x9.5 in).
-The last two books, Sea Story and Poppy's Babies, were released in the miniature format (17.6x14.6 cm / 5.7x6.9 in).
+The four seasons were originally released as individual volumes in a miniature format (17.6×14.6 cm / 5.7×6.9 in).
+The next two, The Secret Staircase and The High Hills, were published as full-sized books (24×19.5 cm / 7.6×9.5 in).
+The last two books, Sea Story and Poppy's Babies, were released in the miniature format (17.6×14.6 cm / 5.7×6.9 in).
 Many later collections have all books in a larger format.
 The books are published by HarperCollins Children's Books in the United Kingdom and United States.